ForestHeart/jetbrains-monokai-sublime/readme.md

 Click Apply.

-Search your hard drive for a file called "Monokai_Sublime.xml"
+Search your hard drive for a file called "Monokai_Sublime.icls"

 Replace that file with the one in this github repository.

-On a Mac, you'll find that file at `~/Library/Preferences/WebIDE10/colors/Monokai_Sublime.xml`

-On Linux the file is located at `~/.WebIde10/config/colors/Monokai_Sublime.xml`
+On Linux the file is located at `~/.PhpStorm2016.1/config/colors/`

-On Windows, the files are located in
-`C:\Documents and Settings\<Your username>\.WebIde10\config\colors`